DjangoGirls/tutorial/en/deploy/README.md

 <!--TODO: maybe do ssh keys installs in install party, and point ppl who dont have it to an extention -->

 Your code is now on GitHub.
 Go and check it out!
-You'll find it's in fine company - [Django](https://github.com/django/django), the [Django Girls Tutorial](https://github.com/DjangoGirls/tutorial), and many other great open source software projects also host their code on GitHub :)
+You'll find it's in fine company – [Django](https://github.com/django/django), the [Django Girls Tutorial](https://github.com/DjangoGirls/tutorial), and many other great open source software projects also host their code on GitHub. :)

 # Setting up our blog on PythonAnywhere

-> **Note** You might have already created a PythonAnywhere account earlier during the install steps - if so, no need to do it again.
+> **Note** You might have already created a PythonAnywhere account earlier during the install steps – if so, no need to do it again.

 {% include "/deploy/signup_pythonanywhere.md" %}

 ## Pulling our code down on PythonAnywhere

 When you've signed up for PythonAnywhere, you'll be taken to your dashboard or "Consoles" page.
-Choose the option to start a "Bash" console -- that's the PythonAnywhere version of a console, just like the one on your computer.
+Choose the option to start a "Bash" console – that's the PythonAnywhere version of a console, just like the one on your computer.

 > **Note** PythonAnywhere is based on Linux, so if you're on Windows, the console will look a little different from the one on your computer.